 Created by Jack Kirby (writer and penciller) in The Demon v.
 1, #1 (1972, DC Comics)

-Jack Kirby (1917-1994)was perhaps the foremost mythographer of American comics.
+Jack Kirby (1917-1994) was perhaps the foremost mythographer of American comics.
 Drawing on Arthurian legend to create a new character, Kirby eschewed chivalry and romance and portrayed Camelot as a locus for ancient mystical forces.
 In a dramatic portrayal of the fall of Camelot in The Demon #1, the writer-artist told how forces commanded by Morgaine Le Fey attacked the legendary city, attempting to capture Morgaine's foe, Merlin, and seize his "Eternity Book".
 The powers of evil were opposed by a savage Demon in Merlin's service who held Morgaine at bay long enough for Merlin to cast a last spell and vanish with the Book.
 The Demon, Etrigan, also escaped, assuming the form of a mortal man and striding into the woods, never to be seen again -- until in the 20th century, a Gotham City demonologist named Jason Blood was summoned to Castle Branek in central Europe, where he discovered the tomb of the sleeping Merlin.
 Blood was actually the transformed Etrigan, unaware of his true identity until Merlin's spell again released the Demon to battle the immortal Morgaine, who was still seeking the Eternity Book.

 Morgaine was defeated, apparently destroyed by Etrigan's "demonflame", and Jason Blood tried to adjust to his new knowledge.
 Able to change into Etrigan (and back again) by chanting Merlin's spell, Blood faced a number of evil supernatural foes (most apparently inspired by old Hollywood horror movies) over the sixteen-issue run of the series.
 Merlin appeared frequently in the early issues, and Morgaine returned in the final issue.

 Like most comics heroes, the Demon's career did not end with his first series' cancellation.
-Jack Kirby never again wrote or drew a Demon tale, but a number of other talented creators have further developed his vision.
+Jack Kirby never again wrote or drew a Demon tale, but over the decades a number of other talented creators have further developed his vision.
 For a brief period, Etrigan shared space with his fellow Gotham City resident, the Batman, in issues of Detective and Batman Family (Morgaine Le Fey appeared again in the latter's 17th issue).
 Later, writer Alan Moore explored the Demon's nature as an literal fiend of Hell in Swamp Thing, portraying him as a genuinely sinister and frightening figure.
 This led into a 4-issue miniseries written and drawn by Matt Wagner, creator of Mage.
 Wagner drew on the traditonal story of Merlin's origins as told by Geoffrey of Monmouth to tell how Merlin, though born of a mortal woman, was sired by the demon Belial.
 Etrigan, as it happened, was also Belial's son -- Merlin's half-brother.
 Jason Blood was a mortal man whom Merlin had caused to be possessed by Etrigan.
 By the conclusion of this miniseries, Jason apeared to have freed himself from the Demon.

 Etrigan's next major appearance was in his own series appearing in Action Comics Weekly.
 Writer Alan Grant developed a tale that once again involved Morgaine Le Fey, with Merlin (now revealed as an unsympathetic manipulator) appearing as well.
 Etrigan became involved with political maneuverings in Hell as Grant approached the character and his milieu with a large amount of black humor.
 This approach was maintained as the Demon once again gained an ongoing title of his own.
 The use of the Arthurian mythos in this series centered on Merlin, although Sir Percivale made an appearance in issue 20.
 The series lasted for 59 issues, with later issues being written by Garth Ennis.